Problem Statements

 You need to be clear what you are trying to do.
 Identify a right, meaningful problem.

-You need to focus on who the customer really is whom you're trying to value add.
+You need to focus on who the customer really is whom you're trying to value add, and target the key issues they're facing.

 Understanding when the problem occurs (frequency, specific situations, time of day) helps prioritize solutions and identify trigger events for your product to intervene effectively.